nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 For that matter, OGSi model provides part of the solution since it standardize several aspects of the application life-cycle.

-For on premises deployments we need to be able :
+For on premises deployments we need to be able:

  - to propose alternative for the Cloud based features (like standard DB/FS storage)

  - to run as a standard JEE application

-This second point may seem like a problem, but :
+This second point may seem like a problem, but:

  - this problem can be not addressed